 “Where is it?”
 Holly tried to keep the excitement out of her voice.
 She only partially succeeded.
 “What is it?”

 A dark cloud passed over Krul’Dar’s face.
-Holly didn’t know it, but in his heart of hearts, the Chief Chronicler had feared that Kor’Thank would eventually come to this same conclusion.
+Holly didn’t know it, but in his heart of hearts, the Chief Chronicler had feared that Kor’Thank would eventually come to this exact same conclusion.
 Krul had always trusted, though, that unless it was a matter of life and death, Kor’thank wouldn’t act on it.
 The king might possess a warrior’s battle-fury, but it was tempered by a keen mind and a good heart.

 “Krul’Dar.”
 Holly locked eyes with the Chief Chronicler.
 “Who is in charge of war-time matters?”